Esri/storymap-swipe/README.md

 	- **sidePanelDescription**: Text that appears in the description panel
     - **title**: if not specified the ArcGIS.com map's title is used
     - **subtitle**: if not specified the ArcGIS.com webmap's summary is used
+  - **series**: dictate if a series is used in the application.
+A series is a tabbed navigation tool to guide viewers through particular geographic extents with appropriate titles and descriptions.
+  - **bookmarks**: list of places with titles and descriptions (if series is enabled)
 2. app/swipe-config.js offers to customize the header and the application colors:
     - **HEADER_LOGO_URL**: path to the header logo image (blank to disable)
 	- **HEADER_LOGO_TARGET**: logo click-through link